syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 **Remarks:**

-#VALUE!-occurs when any of the supplied argument is not a numeric value.
+'#VALUE!'-occurs when any of the supplied argument is not a numeric value.

-#NUM!-occurs when the supplied startDate is not a valid date.
+'#NUM!'-occurs when the supplied startDate is not a valid date.

-#NUM!-occurs when the supplied startDate plus the value of the months argument is not a valid date.
+'#NUM!'-occurs when the supplied startDate plus the value of the months argument is not a valid date.

 #### Hour